HomeBlog › Track Day Cost

 This is the category that quietly doubles the cost of destination track weekends.
 A track 3+ hours away often requires an overnight stay to arrive rested for an 8am gates-open.

-Our season travel total: $970.
+Travel total for the example season: $970.
 Hotel total: $630.
 Combined logistics: $1,600 — more than tires and brakes put together, and the category most drivers do not mentally budget for when they sign up for an event.

 Annual and One-Time Costs